OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

     ![Management_Create_APIClient](/images/tutorials/apiclient/Management-Create-ApiClient.PNG)

-3. After creating, select the new API Client on the list, and check that you have now access to a Client Id and Secret to consume Omnia API.
+3. After creating, select the new API Client on the list, and check that you have now access to a Client Id and Secret to consume OMNIA API.
 Copy the Client Username to the clipboard

     ![Management_Edit_ApiClient](/images/tutorials/apiclient/Management-Edit-ApiClient.PNG)